Xamarsia/simple-photo-sharing-platform/README.md

 ## Project Features

 - __User Authentication:__ Sign In, Sign Up, and Sign Out functionalities are provided, along with an option for Password Reset.
-  - Authentication using email addresses and passwords or popular identity provider Google.
+  - Authentication using email address and password or external identity provider ( Google ).
-- __Unauthorized Preview:__ Non-authenticated users can view a news feed, posts, and other users' profiles.
+- __Unauthorized Preview:__ Non-authenticated users can view a news feed, posts, and other user's profiles.
 - __User Profiles:__ Customizable profiles with profile picture, bios and posts.
+  - Users also have the option to delete their profiles.
 - __User Interaction:__ Follow and unfollow functionality.
   - Only authorized users are permitted to follow or unfollow users.
   - All users can view the list of followers or followings.
 - __User Search:__ Search for users by username or full name.